LearnersGuild/guide/Game_Manual/Stats.md

 ## XP

 Your experience, aggregated and condensed to a number.
 XP always grows; the larger the number, the higher your experience.
-XP is calculated by combining:
+XP is calculated by combining the following for each project worked on:

-- Your percentage contribution to projects
+- Your percentage contribution to the project
 - Total hours worked on the project by all team members
 - Project quality
 - Project completeness

+## Average Project Completeness

+The average % completion of all projects you've worked on.

+## Average Project Quality

+The average % quality of all projects you've worked on.

 ## Learning Support